Best Business Bank Accounts With Overdraft in the UK (2026)

 NatWest bundles 12 months free banking with a free FreeAgent subscription, making it a strong startup package.

-Best for: Startups wanting a traditional bank with free FreeAgent
+Best for: Traditional bank with free FreeAgent

 Not ideal if: Businesses wanting permanently free banking or multi-currency support